 Tender slow cooker beef tips with gravy is great on top of mashed potatoes or rice.
-Throw beef stew meat and gravy in a Crockpot in the morning and dinner is done.
+Throw beef stew meat in Crockpot with gravy in the morning and dinner is done.

 Slow cooker beef tips with gravy is the best!
-That’s what my kids say too. 😉 A hearty beef recipe that is cheap with a ton of flavor.
+That’s what my kids say too. 😉 A hearty stew meat beef recipe that is cheap with a ton of flavor.
 One of our favorite Crockpot recipes.
-Sponsored by Idaho Beef Council. (originally published 6/20, affiliate links present)
+Sponsored by Idaho Beef Council. (affiliate links present)

 SO tender and packed with flavor, you only need 4 ingredients to make it too.
 I am telling you, this is one of our favorite meals.
 There are tons of ways to serve this.
 Over tater tots or as is in a bowl it is fabulous.
 I assure you even your kids are going to rave over this meal and ask you to make it again.